DjangoGirls/tutorial/en/deploy/README.md

 Now we need to hook up the Git repository on your computer to the one up on GitHub.

 Type the following into your console (replace `<your-github-username>` with the username you entered when you created your GitHub account, but without the angle-brackets -- the URL should match the clone URL you just saw).
-Note that your choice of "main" or "master" in the Installation chapter will determine the final word in the second command.

 {% filename %}command-line{% endfilename %}
 ```